Mitra Jalali pushes St. Paul City Council to the left

-The St. Paul City Council was minutes away from approving the city's 2021 budget and a majority of the 7-member council were praising the outcome, which kept the property tax levy flat and avoided layoffs after a tumultuous year.
+The St. Paul City Council was minutes away from approving the city's 2021 budget and a majority of the seven-member council was praising the outcome, which kept the property tax levy flat and avoided layoffs after a tumultuous year.

 But community organizer-turned-Council Member Mitra Jalali simmered with frustration over a budget she believed defied the will of her community.